aws-samples/aws-get-started-workshop/content/05-extend/02-federated-access-to-aws/04-reference/01-move-from-using-local-identity.md

 * Considering creating new AD groups and permission sets for personas that don't come out of the box -- Developers, for example.
 * Don't simply grant full Administrator to all users for an account.
 Taking the time to build out role-based access contributes to defense in depth, ensuring a more secure environment.

-When you are ready to change AWS SSO over from the internal directory to Active Directory or a Third Party Identity Provider, take note of the implications of such a change **most notibly** all existing entitlements will be lost -- so have your AD groups configured and your Master Account root username, password and MFA handy in case you are logged out.
-Alternatively you could use an IAM User in the Master Account as a backup.
+When you are ready to change AWS SSO over from the internal directory to Active Directory or a Third Party Identity Provider, take note of the implications of such a change **most notibly** all existing entitlements will be lost -- so have your AD groups configured and your management account root username, password and MFA handy in case you are logged out.
+Alternatively you could use an IAM User in the management account as a backup.
 [Follow this guide](https://docs.aws.amazon.com/singlesignon/latest/userguide/manage-your-identity-source-change.html) to switch your AWS SSO identity source.

 [![SSO to AD](/images/05-extend/02-federated-access-to-aws/awssso_converttoAD.png)](/images/05-extend/02-federated-access-to-aws/awssso_converttoAD.png)